-Though it is there as a means of improving the robustness of the system, it sometimes causes undesired inconveniences when you attempt to do some system level file modifications for some software that you are installing.
-Therefore, we will attempt to add this a Required Privilege is Not Held by the Client error to the list of those windows functions which were trying to be useful, but always end up getting disabled by the end users.
+Though it is there to improve the system’s robustness, it sometimes causes undesired inconveniences.
+Especially when you attempt to do some system-level file modifications for the software you are installing; therefore, we will attempt to add the Required Privilege Is Not Held by the Client error to the list of those Windows functions that were trying to be helpful but always got disabled by the end-users.
 Let’s get on with it, shall we?

 Method 1: Take ownership of the Root Drive

-Usually, when you store a file which on your hard disk drive does not have sufficient user privileges to process the Windows program manager or any other installed programs.
+Usually, you store a file on your hard disk drive that does not have sufficient user privileges to process the Windows program manager or any other installed programs.
 So, to provide security privileges to the respective drive.
-Fix this a required privilege is not held by the client, follow these simple steps:
+Fix this; the client does not hold a required privilege; follow these simple steps:

-9. It will ask for confirmation, simply click OK.
-Finally, Click Apply followed by OK.
+5. It will ask for confirmation.
+Simply click OK.
+Finally, Click Apply, followed by OK.

-This method should allow you to modify the contents of a file without getting a Required Privilege is Not Held by the Client error.
+This method should allow you to modify the contents of a file without getting a Required Privilege Is Not Held by the Client error.
 Reboot it after doing the steps mentioned above for good measure.
-If it still did not work very well, move on to the next method.
+If it did not work well, move on to the following method.

-Usually, the standard user accounts don’t have proper privileges to change any of the critical system settings and processes among the existing system files.
-On the flip side, an administrator account has access to every system settings, all files, and many more features.
-To change your account type to admin, you need to do the fooling things.
+Usually, the standard user accounts don’t have proper privileges to change critical system settings and processes among the existing system files.
+Conversely, an administrator account can access every system setting, file, and other features.
+You must do the fooling things to change your account type to admin.

-4. Click on the Administrator option from the list of available options, and then click on the Change account type button.
+3. Click on the Administrator option from the list of the available options, then click on the Change account type button.

 Method 3: Allow Registry Modifications